US stock markets nosedives for second consecutive day | DW | 25.02.2020

 US stock markets on Tuesday suffered another downturn amid the accelerated spread of the coronavirus.

-The drop was largely attributed to statements by US officials that the outbreak is likely to hit the US in the near future.
+The market drop has been largely attributed to statements by US officials that the outbreak is likely to hit the US in the near future.

 "It's not so much a question of if this will happen anymore, but rather more a question of exactly when this will happen, and how many people in this country will have severe illness," said Nancy Messonier, a senior official at the US Centers for Disease Control and Prevention (CDC).